Name: Memorial to the Uprising in Vojvodina (Споменик Обележје Подизања Устанка у Војводини) or "Raonik"

 Photo 7: A vintage postcard of the Zrenjanin Cultural Center

 Monument at Žitni Square: In Zrenjanin, at the center of Žitni Square (which is now a parking lot), is a monument of three stone pillars which marks the location of where 30 civilians were executed by German military occupiers on January 9th, 1942.
-Unveiled in 1986, this monument is in good condition and continues to host commemorative events.
-The exact coordinates for this monument are N45°22'41.9", E20°23'56.6".
+Created in 1986 by Milorad Berbakov, this monument is in good condition and continues to host commemorative events.
+Its exact coordinates are N45°22'41.9", E20°23'56.6".

 Monument to Fallen Fighters at Elemir: Roughly 13km NW of Zrenjanin is the village of Elemir.
 Situated in a open pasture field just west of the village known as 'Bari' is a monument which honors local fallen fighters from WWII (Photo 8).
 Created in 1972 by sculptor Pavel Radovanović, the work is composed of a 6m tall roughly hewn stone pillar around which are elevated metal triangles pointing towards it.
 On the pillar is an inscribed poetic verse from Serbian poet Mika Antić.
 Other stones around the site are engraved with the names of locals who perished during the war.
 The work is in reasonable condition and continues to host commemorative events.
 Its exact coordinates are N45°26'30.6", E20°15'32.2".